BREAD5940/webdocs/README.md

 # webdocs
-docs. also maybe. using jeckyll
+docs. also maybe. using jeckyll.
+Thanks again to Team 5024, whose doc structure we borrowed heavily from.